 On the Line’s Board of Directors bring a wealth of experience and expertise to the governance of the organisation.
 All Directors generously volunteer their time and experience to guide On the Line’s strategic direction and ensure a robust governance process.

-Director | October 2017
+Director and Member of Finance, Risk and Audit Committee | October 2017

-Finance, Risk and Audit Committee Chair and Director | November 2016
+Director and Finance, Risk and Audit Committee Chair | November 2016

 Paul Gladman is an experienced senior executive with a combination of skills in strategy development and implementation, marketing, operations management, product management and IT within the Australian financial services industry.
 With particular expertise in general and private health insurance, he joined the On the Line Board as a Director in October 2016.

 Paul is highly experienced developing effective communication between senior executive teams and their Boards.
 He is a future-oriented leader, adept at using risk management to facilitate better decision making across all functions and levels of an organisation.